sovervo/jsgamelauncher/README.md

 ## Media

 Check the [MEDIA.md](MEDIA.md) for a running list of places this project has been posted.
 Not a comprehensive list of course but it helps us keep track for sharing in the future.
-If you see anything you liked that missing let us know . . . we might have missed it.
+If you see anything you liked that is missing let us know . . . we might have missed it.